nfxbeats/FIRE-NFX-V2-OG-Plus/README.md

 <br>

 ## *Script File Download*
-Once you have the folder properly identified, you can download the files from the the "master" or from the "releases":
+Once you have the folder properly identified, you can download the files from the the "main" or from the "releases":

-### Master Branch
+### Main Branch
-The master is the lastest of the latest, and may have newer/improved features but also potential new bugs that go with the devlopment of the features.
-You can get the master file here: https://github.com/nfxbeats/FIRE-NFX-V2/archive/refs/heads/master.zip
+The "main branch" is the lastest of the latest, and may have newer/improved features but also potential new bugs that go with the devlopment of the features.
+You can get the main branch files here: https://github.com/nfxbeats/FIRE-NFX-V2-OG-/archive/refs/heads/main.zip

 ### Releases
 The release version is usually an older version that runs smoothly, but may be lacking in up to date features and fixes.
-You can get the latest release (and previous releases, if needed) from here: https://github.com/nfxbeats/FIRE-NFX-V2/releases
+You can get the latest release (and previous releases, if needed) from here: https://github.com/nfxbeats/FIRE-NFX-V2-OG-/releases

 Find the ZIP download for the latest version.
 It should be the first link labelled as "**Source code (zip)** " on the page.

 Pick a version, (master or release) and then download it and open it in a new window.

-In the ZIP file you downloaded, you should open it and go into the first folder it may be named something similar to **FIRE-NFX-V2-Beta-1**.
+In the ZIP file you downloaded, you should open it and go into the first folder it may be named something similar to **FIRE-NFX-V2-OG-1**.
 Inside this folder you will see several files.
-The most important file is the script file named **device_FIRE-NFX.py**.
+The most important file is the script file named **device_FIRE-NFX-V2-OG.py**.
 If you see this file, this is the correct source folder.

-Next, copy/drag all of the files from this ZIP folder to your **Script Destination Folder** named "FIRE-NFX-V2" that you created in the previous step.
+Next, copy/drag all of the files from this ZIP folder to your **Script Destination Folder** named "FIRE-NFX-V2-OG" that you created in the previous step.

 In my example, the files would be copied into:

-    C:\users\nfx\image-line\FL Studio\Settings\Hardware\FIRE-NFX-V2\
+    C:\users\nfx\image-line\FL Studio\Settings\Hardware\FIRE-NFX-V2-OG\

 ## *First Time Activating The Script*
 At this point you should have the files downloaded and copied into the correct folder and are ready to activate the script in FL Studio.